oneapi-src/oneVPL-cpu/BUILD.md

 3. Build the code using the script/build

-After you have configured the environment you can continue with the basic build steps in the README.
-Note that if dependencies are not modified bootstrapping only needs to be done once.
+After you have configured the environment you can follow the basic build steps in the README.
+Note that if dependencies are not modified, bootstrapping only needs to be done once.
 The build script will look in the location specified by the `VPL_BUILD_DEPENDENCIES` environment variable.

-## Configuring the Windows Environment
+## Configure the Windows Environment

 Install common developer tools
+Note: If behind a proxy, make sure your shell is configured to allow external downloads and git clones.
+For more information please see the documentation for your local network environment.

 * [Microsoft Visual Studio](https://visualstudio.microsoft.com/) Visual Studio 2017 or newer